Bangkok Metropolitan Administration

 The Bangkok Metropolitan Administration (BMA) is the local government of Bangkok, which includes the capital of Thailand.
-The government is composed of two branches: the executive (or the Governor of Bangkok) and the legislative (or Bangkok Metropolitan Council).
+The government is composed of two branches: the executive (the Governor of Bangkok) and the legislative (Bangkok Metropolitan Council).
 The administration's roles are to formulate and implement policies to manage Bangkok.
 Its purview includes transport services, urban planning, waste management, housing, roads and highways, security services, and the environment.

-According to the Thailand Future Foundation, Bangkok employs a workforce of 97,000, including 3,200 municipal officers in Bangkok city, 200 in the city Law Enforcement Department, and 3,000 in district offices.
+According to the Thailand Future Foundation, Bangkok employs a workforce of 97,000, including 3,200 municipal officers in Bangkok city, 200 in the City Law Enforcement Department, and 3,000 in district offices.